pnp/sp-dev-fx-webparts/samples/react-content-query-onprem/README.md

 Parameter             | Description
 ----------------------|-------------
-**wpContext**         | Represents the context of the WebPart who called the function, which exposes all kinds of useful informations such as **wpContext.domElement** which represents the HTML element on which the current WebPart is being rendered.
+**wpContext**         | Represents the context of the web part which called the function, which exposes all kinds of useful information such as **wpContext.domElement** which represents the HTML element on which the current web part is being rendered.
-**handlebarsContext** | Represents the handlebars context used for generating the template of the current WebPart.
+**handlebarsContext** | Represents the handlebars context used for generating the template of the current web part.
 Can be used for adding handlebar block helpers in the **onPreRender** function for example.

 #### Including custom block helpers